siler23/MultiArchDockerKubernetes/docs/4-Multiarch-manual-addendum.md

 #### Basic Steps
   a.
 Build and push image for s390x (Go onto an s390x linux instance, ssh in)

     i.
-Get your code onto the instance (i.e. download git files onto the machine or git clone https://github.com/siler23/MultiArchMultiArchDockerICP.git)
+Get your code onto the instance (i.e. download git files onto the machine or git clone https://github.com/siler23/MultiArchMultiArchDockerKubernetes.git)

     ii.
-Get to the directory with the code (cd MultiArchDockerICP)
+Get to the directory with the code (cd MultiArchDockerKubernetes)

     iii.
 Build the image using docker (docker build -t myrepo/outyet-s390x .)